vecora/ds-vecora/README.md

 4. Install dependencies locally by typing `npm install --save-dev`

-5. Type ´gulp´ to build.
+5. Type `gulp` to build.
 Build files are located in the `dist` folder.
 Alternativly type `gulp watch` to watch for changes in the `src` folder and build continuously.

 ### Building the documentation